Starting your doll making adventure.

-Reggie’s Dolls (USA) Reggie is a kind hearted soul, who started creating doll clothes, then got bit by the doll making bug and has just started retailing DollyMo and doll making fabric.
+Reggie’s Dolls (USA) Reggie is a kind hearted soul, who started creating doll clothes, then got bit by the doll making bug and has just started retailing doll making supplies.
 If you are not up to the challenge of making the doll clothes for your doll, I am sure with some measurements she might be able to make something wonderful for you.

 3. Doll making books

 I have selected this book, because it comes from a modern perspective and it is aimed at novices.
 The doll pattern in it comes with a few clothing designs, and I consider it a good way to start you off.